MoveGB/personal-development/frameworks/engineering/data.md

           - "Proactively gives feedback 'upwards' and to people they interact with who are not in their team"
           - "Transparent in making design and technical decisions"
           - "Helps people in non-technical roles understand technical constraints / trade-offs"
-          - "Shares technical context and direction for less experienced engineers"
+          - "Shares technical context and direction for less experienced guild members"
-          - "Gives direct and constructive feedback to other engineers"
+          - "Gives direct and constructive feedback to other guild members"
       - level: 5
         criteria:
           - "Helps other people develop themselves and regularly gives insightful, useful feedback to those around them"